Pittsfield emergency homeless shelter closes, advocates raise money for survival gear

 “The homeless camps are going up at numbers we’ve never seen before,” said Daly.

-He says he’s spoken to more than 40 people who stayed at the temporary shelter and are now living outdoors.
+He said he’s spoken to more than 40 people who stayed at the temporary shelter and are now living outdoors.

+Pittsfield Mayor Linda Tyer said she, too, is concerned about the homeless population.
+In a statement she wrote:

 “No official word came out to any of the community resources, of which there are several, that could have kind of banded together and tried to help,” said Jean Marie-Laurin, with the Western Mass Recovery Learning Community.

-Advocates say they wish the city had reached out to them ahead of time, but with more than $7,800 dollars raised, the community’s response has been overwhelming.
+Advocates said they wish the city had reached out to them ahead of time, but with more than $7,800 dollars raised, the community’s response has been overwhelming.

 “The community members love everybody, especially those who are down and out, our most vulnerable folks,” said Regina White, another homeless advocate.